-We’ve done our best to round up as many steps that you can take to keep your cat on the porch and balcony as possible.
+We’ve done our best to round up as many steps as possible to keep your cat on the porch and balcony.
 We recommend trying them all to show you and your pack can enjoy some sunshine and fresh air.

-Before you can let your cat code on the balcony, you’ll have to prepare it first.
+Before you can let your cat go on the balcony, you’ll have to prepare it first.

 1. Remove toxic plants

-Plants like peace lilies, aloe vera, jade plants, English ivy, and others can create harmful reactions in your cat.
+Plants like peace lilies, aloe vera, jade plants, English ivy, and others can cause harmful reactions in your cat.

 2. Remove bug repellents and torches